 - IPv6 termination for HTTP(S), SSL Proxy, and TCP Proxy load balancing.
 Explains IPv6 termination and the options for configuring load balancers to handle IPv6 requests.

 - Network load balancing.
 Shows a basic scenario that sets up a layer 3 load balancing configuration to distribute HTTP traffic across healthy instances.

 - Cross-region load balancing using Microsoft IIS backends.
 Shows how to use the Compute Engine load balancer to distribute traffic to Microsoft Internet Information Services (IIS) servers.

 Load balancing deployment is flexible, and you can use Compute Engine with your existing solutions.
-For a few examples, see Autoscaled internal load balancing using HAProxy and Consul for information about autoscaling both the HAProxy load balancing tier and the backend server tier and HTTP(S) load balancing using NGINX for one possible solution that you could use in place of the Compute Engine load balancer.
+For a few examples, see Autoscaled internal load balancing using HAProxy and Consul for information about autoscaling both the HAProxy load balancing tier and the backend server tier.
+See HTTP(S) load balancing using NGINX for one possible solution that you could use in place of the Compute Engine load balancer.